CrayLabs/SmartSim/doc/orchestrator.rst

 ========
 Overview
 ========
-The ``Orchestrator`` is an in-memory database that is launched prior to all other entities within an ``Experiment``.
-The ``Orchestrator`` can be used to store and retrieve data during the course of an experiment and across multiple entities.
+The SmartSim ``Orchestrator`` is an in-memory database that is used to store and retrieve data during the course of an experiment.
+Orchestrators can be used to 1) store and retrieve data across multiple entities or 2) store and retrieve with a single ``Model``.
+The two options refer to the two types of database deployments: clustered deployment and colocated deployment.
+During clustered deployment, an orchestrator is allocated its own compute resources.
+It does not resources with any other SmartSim entity.
+Colocated orchestrators share compute resources with a SmartSim ``Model``.
 In order to stream data into or receive data from the ``Orchestrator``, one of the SmartSim clients (SmartRedis) has to be used within a Model.

+Orchestrators support a wide variety of AI-enabled workloads via ``Model`` objects that can be instructed to load TF, TF-lite, PT, or ONNX machine learning models, as well as TensorFlow scripts and functions to the database at runtime.

+Below is a diagram demonstrating an orchestrator as a general feature store capable of storing numerical data (tensors and datasets), AI models, and scripts (TorchScript).
+Combined with the SmartRedis clients, the ``Orchestrator`` is capable of hosting and executing AI models written in Python on CPU or GPU.
+The ``Orchestrator`` supports models written with TensorFlow, Pytorch, TensorFlow-Lite, or models saved in an ONNX format (e.g. sci-kit learn).

 .. |orchestrator| image:: images/Orchestrator.png
   :width: 700